UCLA-VAST/openhw-2025-SAT-FPGA/README.md

 -Then run the ./testcases.sh
 -A .txt file (which is in CSV format) called answers.txt will be found in src/bin
 -ColumnJ is the FPGA runtime in seconds.
+-Please note answers.txt is an appended file.
+Therefore, it is advised to remove it for new runs.

 To run MiniSat or Kissat:
 -First clone repository and follow the install instructions provided by those authors.